 7: Prime Lenses May Be Sharper than Some Zoom Lenses

 This is an area where your mileage may vary.

-On the other hand, your kit lens probably doesn't have quite the same optics as more expensive lenses.
-So it's up to you to test your gear to see which lens, and which aperture, yields the best result.
+On the other hand, your kit lens probably doesn’t have quite the same optics as more expensive lenses.
+So it’s up to you to test your gear to see which lens and aperture yield the best result.

 8: Is It Better to Use Auto Focus or Manual Focus?

 We’re still in the land of varying mileage.

 I know people who swear by their autofocus systems and others who say manual focusing is the only way to get tack-sharp photos.
 Both of them are right – for their specific gear.